gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Unknown."
 The bot buzzed for a moment.
 "This one does not know if it ever knew.
-It spoke about it sometimes with---"
+It spoke about it sometimes with—"

 Dockety froze mid-step,
 making Maddy and Sindy stumble.